ethereum/web3.py/docs/web3.eth.rst

     * Delegates to ``eth_getTransactionReceipt`` RPC Method

     Returns the transaction receipt specified by ``transaction_hash``.
-If the transaction has not yet been mined throws :class:`web3.exceptions.TransactionNotFound`.
+If the transaction cannot be found throws :class:`web3.exceptions.TransactionNotFound`.

     If ``status`` in response equals 1 the transaction was successful.
 If it is equals 0 the transaction was reverted by EVM.